djluck/prometheus-net.DotNetRuntime/README.md

 The behaviour on different runtimes is:
 - .NET 3.1: verified to cause massive instability, cannot enable recycling.
 - .NET 5.0: recycling verified to be beneficial, recycling every day enabled by default.
-- .NET 6.0+: recycling verified to be less necesarry although [some users report recycling to be beneficial](https://github.com/djluck/prometheus-net.DotNetRuntime/pull/73#issuecomment-1308558226), disabled by default but recycling can be enabled.
+- .NET 6.0+: recycling verified to be less necesarry due to long-standing issues being addressed although [some users report recycling to be beneficial](https://github.com/djluck/prometheus-net.DotNetRuntime/pull/73#issuecomment-1308558226), disabled by default but recycling can be enabled.

 > TLDR: If you observe increasing CPU over time, try enabling recycling.
 If you see unexpected crashes after using this application, try disabling recycling.